spectrocloud/terraform-provider-spectrocloud/docs/index.md

 ## Spectro Cloud account

 This provider requires access to a valid Spectro Cloud account.

 If you haven't already, please signup for a free Spectro Cloud account here: [Spectro Cloud Signup](https://www.spectrocloud.com/free-trial/).

 ## Example Usage

-Create a `providers.tf` file with the following
+Create a `providers.tf` file with the following:

 ```terraform
 terraform {